 "The Eagle and the Sun"

-These teaching concepts from the Lodges of the Midewiwin and Waabanoowiwin of the Anishinaabe Peoples are passed down from the sacred birch bark scrolls that for thousands of years have been kept safe by countless generations of Medicine People.
+These teaching concepts from the Lodges of the Midewiwin and Waabanoowiwin of the Anishinaabeg Peoples are passed down from the sacred birch bark scrolls that for thousands of years have been kept safe by countless generations of Medicine People.